The COALEsCE Project: Communication's Role in the Evolution of Cooperation

 Ideas on the evolutionary roots of cooperation have certainly developed since Dawkins first published the Selfish Gene in 1976, yet understanding cooperative behaviour remains a hot topic for evolutionary biologists.
 I currently investigate the role of vocal communication in the formation and maintenance of cooperative behaviour, and the communicative strategies animals use when making decisions of when and with whom to cooperate.
-My research encompasses 3 main areas:
+My research encompasses two main areas:

 Vocal Imitation in Bottlenose Dolphins